ljs930303/portfolio_pjt_1/README.md

 # Process

 1. Download raw excel data and save the files locally
-2. Convert the files into CSV ("Raw data" files in this repository) so that they can be processed with Pandas
+2. Convert the files into CSV ("raw_data" files in this repository) so that they can be processed with Pandas
 3. Data cleaning and analysis conducted with Python
 4. More detailed analysis conducted with Power BI